 YouTube is a video-sharing social media platform that also serves as a video search engine.
 People spend over a billion hours each day watching videos on the platform, and it offers plenty of growth opportunities for businesses that create content.

 A podcast is an audio-focused show that usually takes place as a series of connected episodes centered around a certain topic.
 Podcasts can appear on a variety of audio streaming platforms, including Apple Podcasts, Spotify, and Stitcher.

 When considering whether a podcast or YouTube is right for your business, you first need to evaluate your capabilities and needs.

 Missing your target audience?

-Without the right promotion and distribution, you’ll miss the bullseye every time.
+Without the right promotion and content distribution, you’ll miss the bullseye every time.

 Always hit your target audience with WebFX

-We use a wide variety of strategies to help you appeal to your target audience with stellar content, including link building, retargeting, and so much more.
+We use a variety of strategies to help you appeal to your target audience with stellar content, link building, retargeting, and so much more.

 What to consider before creating a podcast or video series

 Before you invest time in a content series — or spend time making your own pros and cons list — ask yourself two important questions.